-Counseling Services Clinicians

-Philadelphia Main Campus, Campus Center Rooms 202 & 204

-267-341-3222

-A Pastoral Counselor is an employee of an institution, who is associated with a religious order or denomination, recognized by that religious order or denomination as someone who provides confidential counseling, and who is functioning within the scope of that recognition as a pastoral counselor.
+Counseling Services Clinicians Philadelphia Main Campus, Campus Center Rooms 202 & 204 267-341-3222 confidential counseling, and who is functioning within the scope of that recognition as a pastoral counselor.
 A Pastoral Counselor who provides pastoral counseling to members of the school community are not required to report any information about an incident to the Title IX Coordinator without a Complainant's permission.